bram2w/baserow/docs/guides/installation/install-on-heroku.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/bram2w/baserow/tree/master)

-The button above can be used install Baserow on Heroku with one click.
+The button above can be used to install Baserow on Heroku with one click.
 Click on it and follow the steps on heroku.com to proceed.
-After the installation you can reach Baserow on the URL provided by Heroku.
-Everything installed in via the template runs on the free plan of Heroku by default.
+After the installation, you can reach Baserow on the URL provided by Heroku.
+Everything installed via the template runs on the free plan of Heroku by default.

 ## Persistent S3 file storage